fast-llm/FastTextClassification/docs/readme_en.md

 ## Result display: to be continued

 The author provides detailed experimental results from shallow to deep to multi-label for your reference.
 However, due to limited time and computing power, many experiments may not be optimal, please know!
-Therefore, everyone is very welcome to actively contribute, supplement related experiments, codes, new models, etc., and build OpenTextClassification together.
+Therefore, everyone is very welcome to actively contribute, supplement related experiments, codes, new models, etc., and build FastTextClassification together.

 For the time being, only part of the summary results are provided.
 I will add detailed experimental results and parameters when I have time.
 There are many, and it will take some time to sort them out.